Homerton College, Cambridge: Buildings and grounds

-Other notable buildings of the college include the Ibberson Building built in 1914 (named after its architect, Herbert George Ibberson) which is considered by many – including Nikolaus Pevsner in his Buildings of England – to be the college's most significant building; a fact mirrored by its Grade Two listed status, the only listed building on the site.
-An example of arts and crafts style architecture, its present-day Combination Room was probably the only grade two listed gymnasium in the world.
-Also of interest is Trumpington House (completed in 1847, and which once held the college's wine collection in its basement) built in the style of classical revival and currently leased to the Faculty of Education.
+Other notable buildings of the college include the Ibberson Building, built in 1914, and named after its architect Herbert George Ibberson.
+It is considered to be the college's most significant building; with Grade Two listed status, the only listed building on the site.
+An example of arts and crafts architecture, its present-day Combination Room was probably the only grade two listed gymnasium in the world.
+Trumpington House, completed in 1847 and which once held the college's wine collection in its basement, was built in the style of classical revival and is currently leased to the Faculty of Education.
+Additionally, there is a science education centre named in honour of John Hammond, who campaigned for the college to receive its Royal Charter.

-Like the majority of Cambridge colleges, Homerton offers on-site accommodation for its students for all three years.
-This is provided by four purpose-built accommodation buildings: East House, West House, South Court (the latest addition to the college, opened in 2007), and Harrison House.
-Harrison House exclusively houses graduate students and fellows, and was opened in November 2006.
-Harrison House is named after Sir David Harrison.
-Other accommodation is provided in the ABC and D&E blocks, both part of the main college buildings, as well as in Queen's Wing (opened by Queen Elizabeth the Queen Mother in 1957) which also contains the Homerton Union of Students and both the Undergraduate and Graduate Common Rooms.
-Outside of university terms, the accommodation attracts extensive use for conference purposes.

-Like the other colleges of the university, Homerton's library includes thousands of books covering numerous academic disciplines.
+Homerton's library includes thousands of books covering numerous academic disciplines.
 Unique to Homerton, however, is a children's book collection, which contains early editions of many famous books from 1780 onwards.